codinghare5/astro-static-site/src/pages/posts/autism-and-self-employment.md

 importance.
 Running your own business when you are autistic can be done, aided by lots of self-motivation, skill in what you do, and the correct input where you are weakest.

-If you would like some support in working out how to be self-employed despite neurodiversity, please contact us at
-<info\@aspiedent.com> or on 07717 404846.